Valeriya Golubtsova: As the director of the MPEI

 Leading the MPEI, Golubtsova knew the institute well.
-She was a graduate, studied at its graduate school, and was repeatedly elected to the party bureau of the institute.
+A graduate of the institute, she had also completed its graduate program and was frequently elected to the institution's party bureau.
 She knew the teaching staff, the party, Komsomol, trade union activists, the traditions, and the material base of the institute.
 Consequently, she held considerable renown within the inner circles of the country's foremost party and state officials, as well as the leadership of the electric and thermal power industry, among which were MPEI graduates Alexei Pavlenko, Dmitry Zhimerin, and Аnatoly Petrakovsky.
 In the position of the director of the institute, Golubtsova did a lot to expand the institute and increase its scientific potential.
 Those who knew her at work noted her ability to see the future and the ability to organize people to solve tasks.

 According to Boris Chertok's memoirs about Golubtsova during the Great Patriotic War:

 She assumed full responsibility, removed the confused director from the leadership, and organized, as far as possible, a normal evacuation and then the continuation of the educational activities of the institute in a new place.
 After the war, Golubtsova, as director, showed exceptional activity in the construction of new educational buildings, a pilot plant, the expansion of the laboratory and research base, the construction of a palace of culture, a hostel and residential buildings for professors and teachers.
 Largely thanks to her energy, combined with her proximity to the highest authorities of the country, a whole town of the Moscow Power Engineering Institute grew up in the area of Krasnokazarmennaya Street.
 She generously endowed her with organizational talent.
 The inherent sensitivity found in individuals helped her to unite the efforts of all scientists of the institute with a minimum of contradictions.
 In any case, the solid MPEI professorship supported the director in all her activities.